Cape of Good Hope: Contemporary

-The Cape of Good Hope saw an increase of ship activity after the 2021 Suez canal obstruction, and the 2024 Red Sea Crisis with ships needing a different route from the Indian Ocean.
+The Cape of Good Hope saw an increase of ship activity after the 2021 Suez canal obstruction, and the Red Sea Crisis with ships needing a different route from the Indian Ocean.
 The Cape of Good Hope route took a toll on the sea freight industry—stretching the transit time, reducing carriers availability, and skyrocketing shipment cost and container hire.
 Carriers' attempts to resort to the Red Sea route came at the expense of vessels and seafarers' safety as the Red Sea witnessed multiple sunken carriers struck by Houthi rebels.
 Many large shipping companies and industries were afflicted by the situation such as IKEA, Amazon, Automotive companies, and Maersk.

 Geography

 Map showing the Cape Peninsula, illustrating the position of the Cape of Good Hope.
 The main mountains and their peaks, including Table Mountain, and its relation to the City of Cape Town are shown.

 Map of the Cape of Good Hope and Cape Agulhas, the southernmost point of Africa.

-The Cape of Good Hope is at the southern tip of the Cape Peninsula, about 2.3 kilometers (1.4 mi) west and a little south of Cape Point on the south-east corner.
+The Cape of Good Hope is at the southern tip of the Cape Peninsula, about 2.3 kilometers (1.4 mi) west and a little north of Cape Point on the south-east corner.
 Cape Town is about 50 kilometers to the north of the Cape, in Table Bay at the north end of the peninsula.
 The peninsula forms the western boundary of False Bay.
 Geologically, the rocks found at the two capes, and indeed over much of the peninsula, are part of the Cape Supergroup, and are formed of the same type of sandstones as Table Mountain itself.
 Both the Cape of Good Hope and Cape Point offer spectacular scenery; the whole of the southernmost portion of the Cape Peninsula is a wild, rugged, scenic and generally unspoiled national park.

 The term "the Cape" has also been used in a wider sense, to indicate the area of the European colony centered on Cape Town, and the later South African province.
 Since 1994, it has been broken up into three smaller provinces: the Western Cape, Eastern Cape, and Northern Cape; parts of the province were also absorbed into the North West.